andyaiken/skirmish/docs/tasks.md

   * Show the XP required as a gauge
 * Encounters
   * Implement line-of-sight
+  * Allow other victory conditions
+    * Get a certain number of heroes to a particular area
+    * Get one hero to a particular area and stay there for a certain number of rounds
+    * Defeat a specific opponent within a certain number of rounds
 * Mountebank, Thief and Pixie should have an attack redirection aura
 * Gnome, Thief should be able to set / disable traps
 * Monster species: